 "I love you, and I don't care where we live.
 We could go anywhere in the world and live in anything under the sun.
 The where and how don't matter.
 All that matters is you, Bella.
 You are my home."

 AN: So there we have it!
-This is the final chapter in Muddy and Bella's story, but I will be posting a future-take epi.
+This is the final chapter in Muddy and Bella's story.
 I hope you've enjoyed MSB as much as I've loved writing it.

 I want to say a huge HUGE thank you to every single one of you who've been on this journey with me.
 It's been a long one, and I've appreciated all the support from those who've read and reviewed and rec'd it out along the way.
 This story was the first thing I have ever written and every single word of support has meant so much and kept me going when things got a little tough.
 I've made so many friends through this process, and I hope I'll see you all around on facebook/twitter and on my next stories (of which I have a few bubbling away!)